How to Improve LSAT Reading Comprehension: Advanced Strategies to Boost Your Score

 Master the Art of Anticipating Questions

-Strong LSAT readers don’t just absorb information they actively predict what the test might ask.
-The LSAT is built around patterns, and once you recognize them, you’ll read with sharper intention.
-As you go through a passage, pause periodically to predict likely question types.
-For example, if the author strongly criticizes a theory, expect questions about the author’s attitude, the weaknesses of the theory, or the purpose of the critique.
+As you read, pause periodically to predict likely question types.
+If the author strongly criticizes a theory, expect questions about the author’s attitude or the weaknesses of the theory.
 If you see two contrasting viewpoints, prepare for comparison questions.
-This anticipatory mindset keeps your brain engaged and significantly reduces the time spent hunting for answers later.
-Over time, predictions become almost automatic, making you faster without sacrificing accuracy.
+This anticipatory mindset keeps your brain engaged and reduces time spent hunting for answers.

 Strengthen Memory and Retention (Without Note-Taking)